 Draft Research Plan

-Draft Research Plan for Peripheral Artery Disease in Adults: Screening With the Ankle Brachial Index
+Draft Research Plan for Peripheral Artery Disease and Cardiovascular Disease: Screening and Risk Assessment With the Ankle-Brachial Index

 This opportunity for public comment expired on April 20, 2016 at 8:00 PM EST

 Note: This is a Draft Research Plan.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Research Plan will be used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 This systematic review will examine the evidence on the effectiveness of screening for peripheral artery disease (PAD) among generally asymptomatic populations in order to improve cardiovascular and PAD-specific morbidity and mortality.
 A concurrent systematic review on the use of nontraditional risk factors in cardiovascular disease (CVD) risk assessment (available at http://www.uspreventiveservicestaskforce.org/Page/Document/UpdateSummaryDraft/coronary-heart-disease-screening-using-non-traditional-risk-assessment) will address the evidence on the effects of resting ankle brachial index (ABI) on the following: the discrimination or calibration of multivariate risk prediction models using traditional CVD risk factors; CVD risk reclassification; and CVD health outcomes.
 Together, these two systematic reviews will serve as the basis for the USPSTF recommendation on screening for PAD.